How Anger Disorder Tests Can Help You Regain Control

 Research shows that online therapy platforms are useful in helping to develop an overall anger management strategy to keep symptoms under control.
 One case study examined the effects of cognitive-behavioral therapy (CBT), and videoconferencing specifically, on an individual experiencing intermittent explosive disorder.

-Researchers found that this form of online therapy was successful in regulating the participant’s emotions, decreasing anger, and increasing positivity and self-esteem.
+Researchers found that this form of online therapy was successful in controlling the participant’s emotions, decreasing anger, and increasing positivity and self-esteem.
 This finding is in line with a large body of evidence that suggests that online therapy resources can decrease symptoms in people experiencing unwanted anger, severe or otherwise, just like traditional clinical settings do.

 Takeaway